yun-long/GenesisPlayground/src/env/gs_env/sim/controllers/drone_controller/README.md

     ```

 ### NOTE
+- Use `pip install pymavlink` to install pymavlink
 - Add `export SETUPTOOLS_USE_DISTUTILS=stdlib` into ~/.bashrc if distutils.core has been pointed to distutils but not setuptools/_distutils, or an assert will be triggered in some cases